-Welcome to the UALR Department of Music!
-We are pleased that you have chosen to pursue your musical education here.
-This guide is designed to acquaint you with the standards and procedures that are expected of classical piano principals in the BA and BM programs.
+For both future and current music students, this guide is designed to familiarize you with the standards and procedures that are expected of classical piano principals in the B.A. program.

 An audition is required for admission to a music degree program.
-Auditions are scheduled by appointment during the Fall and Spring semesters or during the summer.
-Depending on which degree you wish to apply for, please prepare a short program according to the following guidelines:
+Auditions are scheduled by appointment during the fall, spring, and summer semesters.

-2. At least one of the selections should be performed from memory.
+- At least one of the selections should be performed from memory

 One of the Little Preludes by J.S.
 Bach